Newdock History, Family Crest & Coats of Arms

-Normans brought with them when they conquered England in 1066.
+Newdock is one of the many names that the Normans brought with them when they conquered England in 1066.
 The Newdock family lived in Breckonshire, Wales.
-Their name, however, is a reference to Neuf-Marche, near Neufchatel, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Their name, however, is a reference to Neuf-Marche, near Neufchatel, Normandy.

 Early Origins of the Newdock family